WPGO: Talk and Classic Rock

-Flip to religious broadcasting
+Christian radio

-When Seven Mountains Media announced it would acquire the New York assets of its primary rival Waypoint Media, WMTT was included among the licenses that would be donated to Family Life Network, along with WGGO in Salamanca, New York; as Family Life does not operate AM stations, has historically declined to purchase such stations (it declined to purchase WBVG or WFBL when involved in a similar swap in 2015), and initially did not apply to change the station's call sign, the fate of WGGO after the swap is unknown, with industry speculation that WMTT and WGGO may go silent.
+When Seven Mountains Media announced it would acquire the New York assets of its primary rival Waypoint Media, WMTT was included among the licenses that would be donated to Family Life Network, along with WGGO in Salamanca, New York; as Family Life does not operate AM stations, has historically declined to purchase such stations (it declined to purchase WBVG or WFBL when involved in a similar swap in 2015), and initially did not apply to change the station's call sign, the fate of WGGO after the swap was unknown, with industry speculation that WMTT and WGGO might go silent.
 The FM translator will go to Seven Mountains Media and will no longer simulcast WMTT.
 The sale closed June 1, 2021.

 In July 2021, the station went silent.
-As Seven Mountains Media retained rights to the WMTT calls (which moved back to 94.7), Family Life changed the call sign to WPGO, matching that of WGGO (but not those of the other Family Life FM stations, all of which start with WCG, WCI or WCO).
-Neither WPGO nor WGGO are identified in Family Life's list of present or future affiliates; broadcast reporter Scott Fybush stated shortly after the transfer that Family Life intended to sell off WPGO and WGGO to another broadcaster in the near future.
+As Seven Mountains Media retained rights to the WMTT call sign (which moved back to 94.7), Family Life changed the call sign to WPGO, matching that of WGGO (but not those of the other Family Life FM stations, all of which start with WCG, WCI or WCO).
+Neither WPGO nor WGGO were identified in Family Life's list of present or future affiliates. broadcast reporter Scott Fybush stated shortly after the transfer that Family Life intended to sell off WPGO and WGGO to another broadcaster in the near future.

-On August 26, 2021, Family Life spun WPGO off to Montrose Broadcasting, a Pennsylvania-based religious broadcaster owned by James Baker that owns WPEL, WPGM and WBGM, for $50,000.
+On August 26, 2021, Family Life spun WPGO off to Montrose Broadcasting Corporation, a Pennsylvania-based religious broadcaster that owns WPEL, WPGM-FM and WBGM.
+The price tag was $50,000.
+The sale was consummated on December 15, 2021.

 FM translator

-In addition to the main station broadcasting at 820 kHz, the programming was, prior to 2021, relayed to the following FM translator.
+In addition to the main station broadcasting at 820 kHz, the programming was, prior to 2021, relayed on FM translator W267CJ at 101.3 in Horseheads.
+That translator now rebroadcasts WENI 1240 AM in Corning.